 One very valuable resource that you can explore online is CharityNavigator.org.
 This site evaluates literally thousands of charities utilizing certain criteria, ultimately assigning a star rating to each one of them.
 They break it all down using financial performance metrics as well as accountability and transparency performance metrics.
 You can look into fundraising expenses, administrative expenses, expense and revenue growth, and organizational structure.

 Another thing you may want to consider when you are trying to decide on charities would be whether or not they have attained tax exempt status in the eyes of the Internal Revenue Service.
-The Charities & Nonprofits section of the IRS website is the place to visit to obtain this information.

 There are a number of ways that you can add a charitable giving component to your estate plan and gain tax advantages while you satisfy your desire to improve the conditions that we all share.
 To explore them in detail, simply arrange for a consultation with an experienced estate planning attorney who has a background advising clients with philanthropic aims.